ezraisw/go-selectivetesting/README.md

   Relative path from current working directory for input files.
 - `-testall`
   Override output with list of all packages within its groups.
+- `-outputemptygroups`
+  Whether to output untested groups as a group with empty arrays.
+Default group included.

 A configuration JSON file can also be passed in instead with `-cfgpath=<string>`.